 The monthly rent does not include administration fees, deposit and local taxes.
 You can pay in monthly instalments.

 When you rent a room in student housing, you commit to paying for:

-When you submit your application for housing, you'll be asked to pay a fee to help cover the UvA's expenses related to providing student housing.
-You can pay online, in Euros, using a credit card or PayPal.
+When you submit your application for housing, you will be asked to pay a fee to help cover the UvA's expenses related to providing student housing.
+You can pay online, in Euros, using either a credit card or PayPal.

 The UvA housing fee will be refunded if we are unable to offer you a room.
 If we offer you a room but you don’t make use of this offer, the fee will not be refunded.

 You will be offered a room from one of the housing providers who work with us to provide student housing.
 The administration fee and deposit you are required to pay depends on which housing provider you’re assigned to.
 More information is available in the PDF below.

 Anyone living in Amsterdam who has their own private facilities (bathroom, kitchen) is expected to pay local taxes for services such as rubbish collection, water and sewage.
 These taxes are not included in the rent.
 The tax bill will be sent to you directly by the City of Amsterdam.

 To make sure whether you do or do not have to pay local taxes, please contact your housing provider.

 You need not pay these taxes if you have a low income.
 Consult the City of Amsterdam website for information (in Dutch) on how to submit an appeal.

 If you live on your own with private facilities, you may be eligible for a rent benefit (in Dutch: huurtoeslag) from the Dutch government.
 Check the Step-by-step plan below.